 Browser problems

 Out of all the current browsers, Internet Explorer's support is generally the worst.
-It is missing many parts of CSS, and can be a very difficult browser to design for.
-Most sites will need to cater for older versions of Internet Explorer (the Windows version, at least - the Mac version is very different, with very different problems).
+Widely used versions are missing many parts of CSS, and can be very difficult to design for.
+Most sites will need to cater for older versions of Internet Explorer (the Windows version, at least - the discontinued Mac version is very different, with very different problems).
 This means restricting styles to CSS 1, and the basics of CSS 2 positioning.
-If you want to use more advanced styles, you need to make sure that these are purely decorative, and the style still works in Internet Explorer.
+If you want to use more advanced styles, you need to make sure that these are purely decorative, and the style still works in Internet Explorer versions that do not support them.

-In general, the best way to write is using a browser with a high level of CSS support to check your CSS, then after you have something that works nicely, work out what you will have to change to make it work in Internet Explorer.
-For development, I recommend testing in at least Opera and Mozilla/Firefox (both are available on all major platforms).
-You may also want to test in Konqueror or Safari, and maybe even iCab 3 if you have access to them.
+In general, the best way to write is using a browser with a high level of CSS support to check your CSS, then after you have something that works nicely, work out what you will have to change to make it work in versions of Internet Explorer that you still need to cater for.
+For development, I recommend testing in at least Opera, Mozilla/Firefox and Safari/Chrome (all are available on all major platforms).
+If you have access to it, you should also test in Konqueror, or some other browser based on the KHTML engine.
+It will have differences from the related Safari WebKit engine.

 Remember that there is usually more than one way to achieve what you need, such as being able to use both float and